 Keeping up with productivity and quality

-As the software team expands, little challenges with basic processes and management can create bottlenecks, decreased efficiency, increased, and a subsequent business pullback.
+As the software development team expands, little challenges with basic processes and management can create bottlenecks, decreased efficiency, increased, and a subsequent business pullback.

 7 Steps to Scaling Software Teams Faster